LolZyfurr/Zycord/README.md

 - `UNFOCUSED_STATUS` - The status is applied when the website is unfocused.
 - `FOCUSED_STATUS` - The status applied whenever the website is focused.
 - `AVATAR_SHAPE` - The roundness of the avatar shape.
+---
+## Disclaimer
+Discord is a trademark of Discord Inc. and is solely mentioned for the sake of descriptivity.
+Mention of it does not imply any affiliation with or endorsement by Discord Inc. Using Zycord violates Discord's terms of service